 - 1/4 cup organic blackstrap molasses (If using regular molasses, use 1/2 cup)

-- 2 Tbsps coconut milk (Can also use Almond milk)
+- 2 Tbsps coconut milk (You can use your fave plant-based milk!)

 Preheat your oven to 350 degrees Fahrenheit.